Mifiel/mifiel-js/packages/widget-react/README.md

 - **`callToActionError`**: (string | function, optional) Main button action in the error view.
 - **`containerClass`**: (string, optional) CSS class to be applied to the widget container.

+## Listeners

+In addition to using the `onSuccess` and `onError` props, listeners for `success` and `error` events can also be added to achieve the same outcome.
+This approach is recommended for handling successful document signing and errors during the signing process.

 # Important Information